wreckurring/myIITtwin/README.md

 ## What is this?

-**myIITtwin** is a conversational AI peer: Aryan, a CSE student at IIT Bombay, who lives a parallel version of your college life.
+**myIITtwin** is a conversational AI peer : Aryan, a CSE student at IIT Bombay, who lives a parallel version of your college life.

 You're a tier 3 CS student.
 You've wondered what your batchmates at IIT are doing right now.
 Not to compare.
 Not to feel behind.
 Just that quiet curiosity - *if I had gotten in, what would my life look like at this exact moment?*